-a.
-The Marine Corps Logistics Command RADCON RAM Movement Form will be used to maintain an accurate record of change in location or custody of RAM, sources, commodities, or items containing RAM.
-This form will be completed in addition to any other required documents, whenever transfers or changes of custody of items involving ionizing radiation take place.
-One copy will be retained by the unit transferring the item, one copy will be given to the receiving unit, one copy will be given to the appropriate supply activity, and one copy will be sent to the responsible IRSM or Wing RSM.
-RAM Movement Forms are available for download from the RADCON website at: (http://www.logcom.marines.mil/Centers/GeneralStaff/LSMC/radcon/Radcon entersite/formsdocs.aspx).

-b.
-A record of transfer of radioactive material will be maintained for at least three years from the date the material is accepted by the carrier.
-At a minimum, the record will contain the following:

-(1) Verification the receiving activity is licensed or authorized by an NRMP or an NRC license to receive the material.

-(2) A copy of documentation identifying the radioactive material.

-(3) For sealed sources, a copy of the current leak test certificate and a list of serial numbers for sources being transferred.

-(4) A copy of the bill of lading or manifest for the shipment.

-(5) A copy of the acknowledgement of receipt of the material.
+- a.
+The MARCORLOGCOM RADCON RAM Movement Form will be used to maintain an accurate record of change in location or custody of RAM, sources, commodities, or items containing RAM.
+This form will be completed whenever transfers or changes of custody of items involving ionizing radiation take place.
+One copy will be retained by the unit transferring the item, one copy will be given to the receiving unit, one copy will be given to the appropriate supply activity, and one copy will be sent to the responsible IRSM. - b.
+A record of transfer of RAM will be maintained for at least three years from the date the material is accepted by the carrier.
+At a minimum, the record will contain the following: - (1) Verification the receiving activity is licensed or authorized by a NRMP or NRC license to receive the material. - (2) A copy of documentation identifying the radioactive material. - (3) For sealed sources, a copy of the current Leak Test certificate and a list of serial numbers for sources being transferred. - (4) A copy of the bill of lading or manifest for the shipment. - (5) A copy of the acknowledgement of receipt of the material.